 Joe and Ella are a great team – they make each other laugh, help each other out and tackle all the chores their busy lives throw at them.
 But one morning things begin to change when Joe gets all tangled up and Ella has to start doing things alone.
 What will Ella do now?
 Will she be able to continue as before, or will it all get to much?
 If only she had a little help…

-Based on the experiences of young carers, this piece explored what it means to look after someone else when you are young.
-In a uniquely designed immersive space, the young audience helped the performers look after each other, stepping into the shoes of young carers.
+Based on the experiences of young carers, this piece explores what it means to look after someone else when you are young.
+In a uniquely designed immersive space, the young audience help the performers look after each other, stepping into the shoes of young carers.

-Need a Little Help was a deeply moving and joyfully uplifting piece of interactive and physical theatre in co-production with Tangled Feet.
+Need a Little Help is a deeply moving and joyfully uplifting piece of interactive and physical theatre in co-production with Tangled Feet.

 “Need a Little help is story about a father and daughter.
 They have loads of fun – they are adventurous, playful, very physical and always playing games – but one day the father starts to become ill.
 This is the story of what happens when his daughter steps in to the role of the carer to look after him.

 “We portray the illness in the play by having the father getting his arm caught in a long silver tube.
 The young people find this hilarious, but it is also quite meaningful and poignant for the families.

 “Over the second half of the play the daughter’s looking after her dad – she’s cooking for him, cleaning and going shopping – and it’s a new relationship that they’ve found when she steps into this new role and looks after him.

 “There are moments of participation when the young audience step onto the stage and help the characters complete their tasks.
 The whole show ends with one giant play celebration.
 We have a big play session where everyone gets involved playing with feathers.
 It is fantastic to witness.”